Formatting text for app surfaces

 While message text formatting can improve information density and visual hierarchy at a basic level, you can combine that with Block Kit layout blocks and block elements to vastly expand the possibilities for visual organization.

 You can create messages using blocks and introduce the tools for building a compelling visual experience.
 Stack individual blocks together into an array that defines the visual layout and style of your app-publishable messages.
-Let's look at the structure of individual blocks.
+The Formatting with rich text tutorial illustrates these concepts.

 Defining a single block